yasuhiroinoue/science_digest_bot/README.md

 # Science Article Digest Bot

-This bot automatically fetches the latest articles from the *Science* journal RSS feed, retrieves their abstracts from Crossref, summarizes the abstracts in short using the Claude3.5-haiku model, and posts these summaries to a specified Discord channel.
+This bot automatically fetches the latest articles from the *Science* journal RSS feed, retrieves their abstracts from Crossref, summarizes the abstracts in Japanese using the Gemini-2.0-Flash-Exp model, and posts these summaries to a specified Discord channel.

 ## Setup